Oral Health

 “My dental services are as vital to me as my medical care and part of the blood work I do.
 Dental care is a necessary part of life.
 If I couldn’t maintain my cleanings on my SSI, I would lose that tooth, I would lose that molar, and when it’s all gone, what do I do?
 I’m not talking about a cosmetic vanity thing.
 It’s a matter of what would I eat?
 It’s a matter of health”

 Our Approach: Increase community health centers’ capacity to integrate dental and medical care through improved access and quality of care.
-AHC health centers are working on capital expansions that will result in more than 45,000 more people having access to dental services at 11 locations throughout Alameda County.
+AHC health centers’ patients currently have access to dental services at 20 locations throughout Alameda County, 5 in Contra Costa County, and 8 in Santa Clara County.

 Learn about the connection between oral and mental health from Asian Health Services Chief Dental Officer Dr. Huong Le.